eshernandez/function-generator-with-esp32-and-aduino-ide/README.md

-# functions generator with esp32 and aduino ide
+# functions generator with esp32 and arduino ide
 this project was developed with a esp32 development module and arduino ide.
 His function is generate basic signals with  internal dac (digital analog converter).

 ## Functionality